-If you didn't specify settings for spot colors in your printing condition (selected <none> at the end of the Screens and Curves setup - see Screens and Curves on page 47), the ticket settings will be automatically applied for spot colors in the job.
+If you didn't specify settings for spot colors in your printing condition (selected <none> at the end of the Screens and Curves on page 47), the ticket settings will be automatically applied for spot colors in the job.

 If you change a ticket setting (Dot, Angle Set or Ruling), only the spot colors will get the new parameter.
 The inks that are defined in the Priniting Condition, will continue using the settings from the printing condition.